mrdoob/three.js/threejs/lessons/threejs-responsive.md

 mobile phones often have very high resolution displays.
 The current top of the line phones have a HD-DPI ratio of 3x meaning for every one pixel from a non-HD-DPI display those phones have 9 pixels.
-That means the have to do 9x the rendering.
+That means they have to do 9x the rendering.

 Computing 9x the pixels is a lot of work so if we just